AmitLandau-collab/TECHNION_LAB2_PROJECT/README.md

-download the initial datasets from the drive link here: https://drive.google.com/drive/folders/11GtaGzPMuIKdhc9F0ixAvQB6oAq63W4c?usp=sharing in each file at the start of the main section, change the file path of uploaded files(for example the datasets or the result files) to their updated location. files upload set up for each file:
+download the initial datasets from the drive link here: https://drive.google.com/drive/folders/11GtaGzPMuIKdhc9F0ixAvQB6oAq63W4c?usp=sharing in each file at the start of the main section, change the file path of uploaded files(for example the datasets or the result files) to their updated location.
+## files paths required for set up of each file:
+### PCA_vizualizations:
+"AUGMENTED_PCA_VIZ.py" and "MMNIST_PCA_VIZ.py" require the "fashion-mnist_train.csv" from the drive link above.
+"TRIVIAL_PCA_VIZ.py" requires the "index.pkl" from the drive "PIPELINE_SIMULATION.py" requires both "fashion-mnist_train.csv" and "index.pkl"
+"results_analysis.py" requires all the files from the "results_files" directory in this project repository.
 To install and run the code on your local machine, follow these steps:
 1. ### Clone the repository
    First, clone the repository to your local machine using Git.
 Open a terminal and run the following command: